-Students seeking teacher certification in geology or Earth Sciences as a second teaching field must complete a minimum of 24 semester credit hours to include: physical and historical geology, GEOL 307, 308, 314, and 440 plus the requirements set forth by the faculty of education.
-However, if the degree is to be a Bachelor of Science in Earth Sciences, all of the courses required for that degree must be taken.
+Students seeking teacher certification in Geology or Earth Sciences as a second teaching field must complete a minimum of 24 semester credit hours to include: physical and historical geology, GEOL 307, 308, 314, and 440 plus the requirements set forth by the faculty of education.
+However, if the degree is to be a Bachelor of Science in Earth Sciences, all the courses required for that degree must be taken.

-Students minoring in geology or Earth Sciences are required to have physical and historical geology as well as GEOL 308, 314, and 440.
+Students minoring in Geology or Earth Sciences are required to have physical and historical geology as well as GEOL 308, 314, and 440.

-In addition to the required geology courses, a minor in mathematics, chemistry, computer sciences, life science, or physics, or a distributed minor (with an approved combination of mathematics, physics, chemistry and/or biology) of at least 12 upper level credits is recommended; other subjects may be used.
+In addition to the required geology courses, a minor in mathematics, chemistry, computer sciences, life science, or physics of at least 12 upper level credits is recommended; other subjects may be used.